 - Governor-Generals have three times refused prime ministerial requests to dissolve parliament (all between 1904-1909).

 In terms of law-making, State governors and the governor-general tend to act as a ‘rubber stamp’, giving assent to whatever bills pass through the parliament.
-Nevertheless, under the Commonwealth and State constitutions they retain the power to withhold assent or annul laws.
+Nevertheless, under the Commonwealth and State constitutions, they retain the power to withhold assent or annul laws.
 These reserve powers can be used arbitrarily, that is, independently and without restriction.
 Governors and the governor-general can also defer assent and refer legislation to the monarch for his or her consideration.
 There have been a few examples of this, usually because the Queen is in Australia at the time and the act is significant.
-Governor General Sir Ninian Stephen received the Australia Act in December 1985 but deferred proclamation of the Act until the Queen’s visit in March 1986, so that she could personally grant assent.
+Governor General Sir Ninian Stephen received the Australia Act in December 1985 but decided to defer proclamation of the Act until the Queen’s visit in March 1986, so that she could personally grant assent.
 Although vice-regal officers are empowered to refuse assent, most constitutional lawyers agree that doing so would place them in an untenable situation and would probably result in their removal or resignation.